ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/move_ordering.md

 # Move Ordering

-> I am in the process of updating this site.
-Check back in a few days.

 We are finally ready to start making our bot!
 We'll start with something that is perhaps a bit unconventional: [move ordering].